Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Evaluation of Identifying missing Relevant Persona

-Finally, the impact of our Multi-task prompting strategy is consistent across the board.
-It systematically boosts the Influence score for every model family, while also consistently reducing the Average Personas (Ave.
+Finally, the impact of our multi-task instruction strategy is consistent across the board.
+It systematically boosts the influence score for every model family, while also consistently reducing the Average Personas (Ave.
 Per.) generated.
-This confirms its role in encouraging models to perform analytical synthesis rather than simple enumeration, effectively steering them towards greater insight.
+This confirms its role in encouraging models to perform analytical synthesis rather than simple enumeration.
+Some generated examples are shown in Appendix~\ref{example}.